An Introduction to Gulp.js - SitePoint

 "devDependencies" section of

 package.json is updated accordingly.
-We will presume Gulp and all plug-ins are development dependencies for the remainder of this tutorial.
+We’ll presume Gulp and all plugins are development dependencies for the remainder of this guide.

 Alternative Deployment Options

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!